johnsoid/kovia_app/README.md

-# Kovia Connect
+# Kovia App

-Kovia Connect is a QR contact-capture application designed for live entertainers.
-It allows performers to easily collect contact information from their audience members via a personalized QR code linked to a simple capture form.
+Kovia App is a modern, full-stack web platform designed for live entertainers (performers, musicians, etc.) to easily collect fan contact information at events using personalized QR codes.
+The core value proposition is to enable performers to capture audience details securely and efficiently, provide links to their socials, and manage their contacts from a dashboard—all without friction for the end user.

+---

-## Features
+## Core Features

-*   **Authentication:** Secure sign-up and login for performers using Firebase Authentication (Email/Password).
+- **Performer Authentication (Email/Password):** Secure login and registration for performers.
-*   **Performer Dashboard:** Manage profile information (name, username, social links, default redirect URL) and view a table of captured contacts.
+- **Performer Dashboard:** Manage performer profile, view and manage captured contacts.
-*   **QR Code Generation:** Automatically generates a unique QR code linking to the performer's contact capture page.
+- **Personalized QR Code Generation:** Each performer gets a unique QR code linking to their public contact capture page.
+- **Public Contact Capture Page:** `/c/[username]` route where fans submit their info.
+- **Firestore Data Storage:** Performer profiles and captured contacts are stored in Firebase Cloud Firestore.
+- **Basic Admin Dashboard:** Placeholder for admin user listing (future work required for full functionality).
+- **Contact Data Details:** Contact info is normalized (first/last name, email, phone, ZIP, state).
+- **Post-Submission Redirect:** Performers can configure a redirect URL after fans submit their info.

+---

+## Tech Stack

+- **Frontend:** Next.js (App Router), React, TypeScript, Tailwind CSS, Shadcn UI, Zod (schema validation), React Hook Form (form management)
+- **Backend/Data:** Firebase (Authentication, Firestore).
+Cloud Functions are planned for secure public writes.
+- **Development:** npm/yarn, Git

+---
 *   **Contact Capture Page:** A public-facing page (accessed via `/c/[username]`) where audience members can submit their name, email, phone (optional), and ZIP code (optional).
 *   **Data Storage:** Performer profiles and captured contacts are stored securely in Firestore.
 *   **Admin Dashboard (Basic):** A simple view for administrators to see registered users (placeholder, requires backend logic for full user listing).